Tonyvitamin/HW-SW_Codesign_Lab/README.md

 # HW-SW_Codesign_Lab
 These are labs from "Introduction to Hardware-Software Codesign and Implementation" 2018

-I only include the key part of the project in each directory.
+In each directory, I only include key part of the project.

 Details for every single lab are in the corresponding pdf file